jwrobes/wizewomen/about.md

 ---
 layout: page
-title: Cred
+title: About
-description: Cred
+description: About
-permalink: /cred/
+permalink: /about/
 ---
 <ul>
   <li>I am a Licensed Marriage and Family Therapist in California #83314 and Oregon T1449.
 I am a Licensed Mental Health Counselor LH 60822228 in Washington. </li>